-Yes No 1.
-Is/are a fully paid-up IAIA member(s) who has/have signed the Code of Conduct.
-2. Make(s) a believable statement about commitment to attend the IAIA conference and deliver the course.
-3. Complied with the submission requirements (i.e. guidelines and submission date).
-4 Agreed to provide free places in line with the agreed formula (at least one place, two places when there are 10 or more paying participants, three places when there are 20 or more paying participants).
-5. Provide(s) evidence of successful delivery on training commitments in IAIA or other training contexts.
-6. Provide(s) evidence of viable back-up strategy in the event of unexpected personal absence.
+Yes No 1.1 Is/are a fully paid-up IAIA member(s) who has/have signed the Code of Conduct.
+1.2 Make(s) a believable statement about commitment to attend the IAIA conference and deliver the course.
+1.3 Complied with the submission requirements (i.e. guidelines and submission date).
+1.4 Agreed to provide free places in line with the agreed formula (at least one place, two places when there are 10 or more paying participants, three places when there are 20 or more paying participants).
+1.5 Provide(s) evidence of successful delivery on training commitments in IAIA or other training contexts.
+1.6 Provide(s) evidence of viable back-up strategy in the event of unexpected personal absence.
+1.7 Course would be operable with commonly available technology (e.g. flipcharts, power point).
+The proposal clearly indicates whether or not participants need personal laptop computers.

 Level 2: Proponent(s)' track record and course quality.
-Score 0 = Unacceptable.
-1 = Acceptable.
-2 = Good.
-3 = Very Good
+Score 0 = Unacceptable, 1 = Acceptable, 2 = Good, 3 = Very Good